-The FSM does not have a long history of written language, as Micronesian languages were historically spoken, not written, and storytelling was an oral tradition (see p.
-1-4 of Language and Communication and p.
-1 of Learning and Knowledge).
-Much of traditional Micronesian literature consists of legends or myths transcribed after the arrival of European colonists (see p.
-3, 13-14 of History and Myth).
+The FSM does not have a long history of written language, as Micronesian languages were historically spoken, not written, and storytelling was an oral tradition (see Language and Communication and Learning and Knowledge).
+Much of traditional Micronesian literature consists of legends or myths transcribed after the arrival of European colonists (see History and Myth).
 Protestant and Catholic missionaries first introduced written language to the FSM, and by the mid-1800s, they had produced written forms of some local languages.
 In recent years, Micronesian literature has tended to center on themes of national and cultural identities and life under foreign occupation.
 The FSM's first published book by a Micronesian author, The Book of Luelen (1977), written by Luelen Bernart, is a compilation of myths, songs, and stories of Pohnpei.
 In 2008, Emelihter Kihleng's My Urohs became the first published collection of poetry in English by a Pohnpeian poet.
 Her poems explore historical and social themes of island life.